-W. Stuart McDowell, Artistic Director and Coordinator of the Theatre Studies, came to educational theatre after two decades in professional theatre in New York and California, working as a artistic director, actor, composer and translator, in addition to winning national awards as playwright, director and scholar.
+W. Stuart McDowell, Artistic Director, Professor, and Area Coordinator of the Theatre Studies Program, came to educational theatre after two decades in professional theatre in New York and California, working as a artistic director, actor, composer and translator, in addition to winning national awards as playwright, director and scholar.

-He has won awards from the Kennedy Center American College Theatre Festival for directing and playwrighting of 1913: The Great Dayton Flood (co-written with honors-student Timothy Nevits), which played to over 10,000 in Washington D. C. and Dayton in 1997, featuring recorded narration by Martin Sheen, and the late Ruby Dee, and Ossie Davis.
+McDowell has won awards from the Kennedy Center American College Theatre Festival for directing and playwrighting of 1913: The Great Dayton Flood (co-written with honors-student Timothy Nevits), which played to over 10,000 in Washington D. C. and Dayton in 1997, featuring recorded narration by Martin Sheen, the late Ruby Dee and Ossie Davis.
 His original drama, The Brothers BOOTH! was developed at the Guthrie Theatre Lab and New York's Second Stage, with such actors as David Strathairn, David Dukes, Maryann Plunket, and Stephen Lang, and produced professionally.
-He has composed several hundred songs and incidental music for the stage, including the score for 1903: The Wings of Dreams, broadcast on PBS/ThinkTV.
-His wide range of interests have included "sketching his way through Europe" from Oslo, Norway, to Athens, Greece; working on an archeological dig at Tel Gezer, Israel; training in Commedia dell'Arte with Master Teacher Carlo Mazonne-Clementi in northern California; studying at the Laterna Magica in Prague, Czechoslovakia during the "Prague Spring" of 1968; securing a patent in computer hardware design; and researching and photographing the ancient theatres of Pompeii.
+He has composed several hundred songs and incidental music for the theatre, and the score for 1903: The Wings of Dreams, broadcast on PBS/ThinkTV.

 Prior to coming to Wright State, McDowell was Artistic Director for Grove Shakespeare in southern California, when the company received its first Los Angeles Theatre Critics Circle Award, and in 1993, he received the Los Angeles Drama-Logue Award for Stage Directing for Noel Coward’s Private Lives.
-Since his appointment as chair at Wright State, he has directed myriad dramas, comedies and musicals, from the classics Show Boat, Threepenny Opera and South Pacific to Jekyll & Hyde, Titanic, Phantom of the Opera, Fences, and Les Miserables, which set departmental box office records, selling over 6,000 tickets in May of 2014.
+Since his appointment as chair at Wright State, he has directed numerous dramas, comedies and musicals, from the classics Show Boat, Threepenny Opera and South Pacific to Jekyll & Hyde, Titanic, Phantom of the Opera, Fences, and Les Miserables, which set departmental box office records, selling over 6,000 tickets in May of 2014.
 In the Fall of 2015, McDowell directed The Great Gatsby on the 75th anniversary of that acclaimed book's first publication.
-In the fall of 2016, McDowell directed the premiere of Restoration! - a resetting of King Lear set in 1681 with a score written by McDowell and guest artist and acclaimed composer, Sandy Bashaw.
+In the fall of 2016, McDowell directed the premiere of Restoration! - a resetting of King Lear in 1681 which was heralded in the press as "Best Collegiate Production of a Play" and "Best Direction of a Play" in the press.
+The production featured a score composed by McDowell and guest artist and acclaimed composer, Sandy Bashaw.

-A member of Kappa Phi Kappa, McDowell was honored in May of 2013 with the Arts Award from the Lamda Chapter of the Eta Phi Beta Sorority for "outstanding artistic and historic contributions."
+A member of the national honor society Kappa Phi Kappa, McDowell was honored in May of 2013 with the Arts Award from the Lamda Chapter of the Eta Phi Beta Sorority for "outstanding artistic and historic contributions."

-During the two decades that McDowell served as chair, McDowell's proudest achievement at Wright State has been in fostering over a ten-fold increase in scholarship funding for students.
-McDowell established numerous individual scholarships, such as the Tom Hanks, Martin Sheen & Samantha Levgevin, and Rising Star Scholarships, as well as numerous individual scholarships that have placed the department on a nationally competitive footing, while assisting hundreds of students to major in the arts at Wright State.
-In April of 2016, McDowell helped bring Tom Hanks to the campus, and served as host to Hanks when he took part in a dialogue with students, faculty and staff in the department.
+During the twenty-two years that McDowell served as chair, McDowell's proudest achievement at Wright State has been in fostering more than a ten-fold increase in scholarship funding for students.
+McDowell played a major role in establishing numerous scholarships in the department, such as the Tom Hanks, Martin Sheen & Samantha Lavgevin, and Rising Star Scholarships, as well as individual scholarships for local students through the annual ArtsGala at Wright State.
+This, along with numerous out-of-state scholarships, have placed the department on a nationally competitive footing, while assisting hundreds of students to major in the arts at Wright State.

 B.A., Macalester College; M. A. and Ph.
 D., University of California, Berkeley